Everything we know about space comes from radiation.

 Now you know how a single photon can carry the right amount of energy to move an electron.

 The atoms we’re observing are all extremely far away.
 But we can tell that an electron got moved because it doesn’t stay moved—it falls right back where it belongs.
-But it also emits a photon of the same energy as the one that hit it.
+And it also emits a photon of the same energy as the one that hit it.

 But here’s the crux of it all.